mikko-ahonen/usm-rfc/workflow-format.md

 ## Abstract

-USM Workflow Interchange Format represents descriptions of Unified Service Management (USM) workflows using JSON-based data structures.
+USM Workflow Interchange Format (USM-WIF) represents descriptions of Unified Service Management (USM) workflows using JSON-based data structures.
 The purpose is to allow for interoperability between systems supporting the USM method.
 JSON is a lightweight, text-based,